 In 2009, in order to support the Learning Exchange contributions to UBC’s vision, the university provided ongoing core funding to the Learning Exchange.

 As we moved into the 2010-11 academic year, more than 2,000 students worked — through the Learning Exchange and the UBC-Community Learning Initiative — with non-profit organizations, public schools and small businesses on a range of collaborative projects.
 Students now work not only in the Downtown Eastside, but also in other parts of the Lower Mainland and British Columbia.

 Into the Future (2011 and beyond)

-In the Summer of 2011, one of the ways UBC further embraced the importance of providing Community Service Learning and Community-Based Research, as experiential learning strategies available to UBC students, was by positioning the work of the UBC-Community Learning Initiative within the VP Students Portfolio.
+In the Summer of 2011, one of the ways UBC further embraced the importance of providing Community Service Learning and Community-Based Research, as experiential learning strategies available to UBC students, was by positioning the work of the UBC-Community Learning Initiative (now the Centre for Community Engaged Learning) within the VP Students Portfolio.
 This change placed the responsibility of engaging students in the community, through hands-on learning, more broadly within the university.
 While the Learning Exchange continues to engage UBC students through its location and programs at 612 Main Street, it is an exciting time to turn our attention to new ways of making more connections between campus based people and residents in the Downtown Eastside.